fabriziomiano/tex-cv/README.md

 ## Getting Started

 You must have latex installed.
-In fact, you'll see that you need LuaLaTeC.
+In fact, you'll see that you need LuaLaTeX.
 There are loads of tutorials on where and how you can get LaTeX for your machine (Linux, macOS, Windows).

 ## Running the test